 Organizations must demonstrate financial stability.

-Women in Philanthropy CSRA is committed to awarding grants that have the potential for high impact and significant positive change in the CSRA.
-Therefore, WIPCSRA gives priority to projects that:
+WIPCSRA is committed to awarding grants that have the potential for high impact and significant positive change in the lives of women and children in the CSRA.
+We give priority to projects that:

 - Focus on one of the WIPCSRA funding areas:

 Arts, Education, Health, or Social Well-Being (A detailed description follows)

 - Address a community need, an emerging community need, and/or provide a new and creative approach to a community need.

 - Offer opportunities for collaboration and foster partnerships, as well as leverage other funding sources.

 - Demonstrate the ability to achieve measurable results.
 Priority will be given to a project/organization demonstrating high probability of sustainability beyond the grant period.